JonatanKovalik/CSharp-PasswordChecker/README.md

     git clone [https://github.com/JonatanKovalik/CSharp-PasswordChecker.git](https://github.com/JonatanKovalik/CSharp-PasswordChecker.git)
     ```
 2.  **Open in Visual Studio:** Open the `CSharp-PasswordChecker.sln` solution file in Visual Studio 2022.
-3.  **Build and Run:** Press `F5` or click "Start Debugging" to compile and run the application.
+3.  **Build and Run:** Press `F5` or click "Start Debugging" to compile and launch the application.
 The program will execute in a console window.

 ## 🧠 Learning & Challenges